KhanZuh/Golden_Square_-Unit_5.3_Design_Multi_class_program/design_recipe.md

 ### 🧠 Thought process

-Go through EACH class and asked "What does this class need to do"?
+Go through EACH class and ask "What does this class need to do"?

 For ```DiaryEntry```:
 - ✅ Store title → test the property